openkfw/TruBudget/doc/wiki/User-Guide/Projects/Project.md

 **Description:**

-There are 3 ways how projects can be filtered:
+There are 3 ways how projects can be filtered on the overview page:

 1. Searchbar
 2. Tag-Button